gameblabla/gmenunx/README.md

 # Esoteric

-[Esoteric](https://github.com/podulator/esoteric/) is a fork of [GMenu2X](http://mtorromeo.github.com/gmenu2x) developed for the ANBERNICRG-350 - (hence 350teric), released under the GNU GPL license v2.
+[Esoteric](https://github.com/podulator/esoteric/) is a fork of [GMenu2X](http://mtorromeo.github.com/gmenu2x) developed for the ANBERNIC RG-350 - (hence 350teric), released under the GNU GPL license v2.
+It also supports the GKD350H and the PocketGo 2.

 View releases [changelog](ChangeLog.md).